dawgoc/html-webpack-static-assets-plugin/README.md

 <h2 align="center">Single Tag Options</h2>

-This is just overview.
-You are able to add any type of tag attribute.
+It's just an overview.
+You can add any type of tag attribute.

 | name        | type    | Required | Description                                                     |
 | ----------- | ------- | -------- | --------------------------------------------------------------- |